mlflow/mlflow/docs/source/pipelines.rst

     :width: 60%

 [**Local with Jupyter Notebook**]
-  - Use ``notebooks/jupyter.ipynb`` as the driver to run pipeline steps and inspect its output.
+  - Use ``notebooks/jupyter.ipynb`` as the driver to run pipeline steps and inspect their outputs.
   - Use commandline such as ``mlflow pipelines run --profile local`` to run the entire pipeline after done with model quality iteration.

 [**Edit locally with IDE (VSCode) and run on Databricks**]
   - Edit files on your local machine with VSCode and Jupyter plugin.
   - Use |dbx| to sync them to |Databricks Repos| as demonstrated below.
-  - On Databricks, use the ``notebooks/databricks.py`` as the driver to run pipeline steps and inspect its output.
+  - On Databricks, use the ``notebooks/databricks.py`` notebook as the driver to run pipeline steps and inspect their outputs.

   .. code-block:: sh
    :caption: Example workflow for efficiently editing a pipeline on a local machine